mkieblesz/bcg/README.md

 * make 404 always json and similar
 * more tests for validation and model methods, more conversion testing
 * seperate convertion functionality to new class from the model
-* ensure unique file uploads
+* ensure unique file uploads and nested folders because there will be problems with too many files in one directory

 ## Requirements